peebles/dynamodb-import/README.md

 ### Edit the docker-compose.yml file.

 Edit the "environment" section for your needs.  `TABLE`	should be the name of the table you are importing.
-`KAFKA` should be set to the IP address of the docker machine you launched, with a ":9092" after it.
+Set `CONFIG` to "./config-kafka.json".
 The `AWS_ACCESS_*` variables should be set to your account creds.  `DDB_ENDPOINT` should be set to yours.
 Seems like it needs to be "dynamodb.<your-region>.amazonaws.com" ... and by <your-region> I mean the region your dynambodb table exists.

 `WRITE_CAPACITY` should be set to the number of writes per second you have allocated to your ddb table you are importing.
 The "writer" instance will try to get as close to that many writes per second that it can.

+### Edit config-kafka.json

+"connectionString" should be set to the IP address of the docker machine you launched, with a ":9092" after it.
+"keyField" should be set to the name of the ddb hash key field in the table you are importing.

 ### Fire the writer